willyb321/gthsManage/README.md

   gthsManage [command]

 Available Commands:
-  config      Config checker / creator deploy      Redeploy the noticeboard if Chrome is already open. help        Help about any command is          Checks the status of various things. reboot      Reboot the GTHS Noticeboard. update      Update packages.
+  config                 Config checker / creator deploy                 Redeploy the noticeboard if Chrome is already open. everythingisbrokenhelp Contact me directly. help                   Help about any command is                     Checks the status of various things. reboot                 Reboot the GTHS Noticeboard. resetrepo              Reset the repo on the noticeboard. update                 Update packages.

 Flags:
   -c, --config string   config file (default is $HOME/.gthsManage.yaml)